zsofiaprincz/zerda-java-basics/README.md

     - should be able to `sum` the value of its played cards
     - should be able to `add` a new card to its played cards
     - should be added to the panel and displayed as shown: `"Name played: color value..."` eg. `"User played: kor 7 karo 4 "`
+- In your main method
+    - create a JFrame
+    - add BlackJack panel to it
+    - make it visible

 ### Acceptance criteria
 The application is accepted if: